Hone logo

 Expected Behavior:

-• Empty array: The function should gracefully handle an empty input array, returning an empty array.
+• Empty array: The function should handle an empty array gracefully without errors.

-• Array with one element: The function should return a new array containing that single element.
+• Array with one element: The function should handle an array with only one element correctly (no change is needed).

 Examples